 Tip: Make sure you know your revenue, margin and operational figures for the last 12 months before entering a discussion around trade terms.

-But it is about more than just looking at your past top- and bottom-line performance.
-You should also look at the concrete agreements you have made with Amazon in the past.
+But don’t just review your past top- and bottom-line performance.
+Also make sure your teams review the concrete agreements you have made with Amazon in the past.

-Have they kept their promises and delivered on the set targets over the last twelve months?
+Has Amazon kept its promises and delivered on the set targets over the last twelve months?

 Look at things like:

 - Supply chain improvements.

 - Promotional partnerships.